As well as an application form there are a number of other documents and considerations before you submit your resource consent application.

 - areas of land within rivers, lakes and the coastal marine area

-The amount of information that needs to be provided depends on the complexity of the application.
+The amount of information that needs to be provided depends on the proposed activity and the complexity of the application.
 It must be sufficient for the Council to understand the effects of the proposal and decide whether consent should be granted.
 Otherwise the Council may return your application due to insufficient information being provided.

 Resource consent applications can be complex so you may wish to consider engaging an experienced professional (e.g. architect, planning consultant) to prepare and submit the application on your behalf.